keith-secontrols/QRlabel/README.md

 valid_serial_max:4095
 ```
 #### Fields and values
-Fields are automatically generated values set by the serial number as follows
+Fields are automatically generated values set by the serial number.

 Field | Replaced by
 ---|---